armory/documentation/docs/2. user guide/baking_images.md

 https://cl.ly/0100152P1U0y

-Notice the AMI name and id is shared in the lower right.
+Notice that the AMI name and ID are shared in the lower right's blue box - in this example it is "armory-hello-deploy-all-20170329204459-trusty (ami-c78410a7)".

 If I press 'Start Manual Execution' again, since the package version hasn't changed, it will reuse the same image rather than rebaking.
 The screen for that looks like: